-I’m a linguist, dividing my time between Helsinki, Finland and Cluj-Napoca/Kolozsvár, Romania, and very passionate about languages and travel.
+I’m a linguist and translator, dividing my time between Helsinki, Finland and Cluj-Napoca/Kolozsvár, Romania, and very passionate about languages and travel.

 My undergraduate studies were done at Saint Louis University (Madrid Campus) and Loyola University Chicago.
 I received a B.A.
 Classics from LUC in 2006.
 My focus was on the genetic relationship of Classical Greek and Latin through Proto-Indo-European; I had little interest in ancient literature or history.

 In mid-2006 I then undertook graduate studies in Finno-Ugrian linguistics at the University of Helsinki and received an M.A. in 2012, writing a thesis that compares verbs of motion in Meadow Mari and Chuvash.

 My extra-curricular obsessions include Old Church Slavonic and the diachrony of the modern Slavonic languages.

 I profess Christianity (as set forth in e.g. the Nicene Creed).
 In March of 2005 I entered the catechumenate of the Orthodox Church.
 In Helsinki I am a member of the parish of Uspensky Cathedral (Finnish Orthodox Church), while in Cluj I attend services at Ss.
 Constantine and Helena (Romanian Orthodox Church).

 I am a great admirer of the work of the philosopher of religion Richard Swinburne.

 See my many reviews at Amazon.com.